ansible-cfg/mis_vagrant/Documentation/AdminQuickstart.md

 1. Create (or clone locally) your project repo.

 2. Once your project repo is created, you have two options:
+  - Make mis_vagrant a submodule of your project's repo (As long as the docroot is not the root of your repo.)
+Via ```[myrepo]$ git submodule add git@bitbucket.org:mediacurrent/mis_vagrant.git```
-  - Clone the mc_vagrant project into a folder parallel to your repo (so as to avoid mixing the codebases).
+  - Clone the mc_vagrant project into a directory parallel to your repo.
   ```[myrepo]$ cd .. && git clone git clone git@bitbucket.org:mediacurrent/mis_vagrant.git```

-  - Clone the mc_vagrant project into the repo itself (to avoid requiring devs from performing extra steps) as a submodule. see [this](http://git-scm.com/book/en/Git-Tools-Submodules) for more details.
+3. Change into the mis_vagrant repo and create a new branch ```git checkout -b project/client--project```

-3. Modify the Vagrantfile to match the desired server configuration (more detail below).
+4. Modify the Vagrantfile to match the desired server configuration (more detail below).

-4. Modify the Vagrantfile mc_settings to specify the docroot for your project relative to the Vagrantfile.
+5. Modify the Vagrantfile mc_settings to specify the docroot for your project relative to the Vagrantfile.
 ```
   mc_settings = {
     :domain       => 'example.mcdev',